 It is also possible to estimate bycatch from the longline fishery using observer records.
 While this is important for estimating catches of the species that are less likely to be retained or recorded, it is difficult to obtain reliable estimates of species rarely caught in longline fisheries.
 Observed longline trips are stratified by year, fleet, region and target species, and a CPUE (ratio of means) for each species is established from numbers of fish and numbers of hooks observed.
-Observer coverage averaged 12% of hooks observed in 2017-2021 but declined to 5.4% in 2022.
+Observer coverage of fishing activities in New Zealand waters averaged 12% of hooks observed in 2017-2021 but declined to 5.4% in 2022 and 3.2% in 2023 due to health and safety concerns from watchkeeping practices on fishing vessels.
 Estimates of catches (in numbers of fish) are obtained by scaling CPUE to total hooks set by the commercial fishery per stratum and summing across strata.
-Those estimates of catch, the percentage of those catches retained, and an indication of the life status of discarded fish are provided in Table 9.
+Those estimates of catch, the percentage of those catches retained, and an indication of the life status of discarded fish are provided in Table 9a.
+Insufficient data was collected to raise observed bycatch (provided in Table 9b) to the total fleet in 2023.